 The Center for Health Systems and Design offers a three-tier research partnership opportunity for members of the Health Industry Advisory Council (HIAC):

 The level is free for HIAC firms and allows you to call the center with any questions.
 You’ll be referred to a health research database and your question will be quickly addressed.

-This level provides HIAC firms access to a consultant from the College of Architecture’s faculty.
+This level provides HIAC firms access to a consultant from the School of Architecture’s faculty.
 They coordinate with firms to help designate a research hypothesis and develop it into a design project.

 Level 3 – Post-occupancy research